Contact Us

 The residence permit card received after the D7 visa is valid for two years.
 After it expires, the resident can extend their status for another three years.

-Can I work in Portugal with the D7 visa?
+• Can I work in Portugal with the D7 visa?

 No, the visa doesn’t provide such a right.
 But a residence permit does; the applicant gets it after a D7 visa.

-Portugal D7 visa taxes: which ones do I need to pay?
+• Portugal D7 visa taxes: which ones do I need to pay?

 The applicant pays taxes when they buy property in Portugal.
 First, the deals are subject to stamp duty and property transfer tax.
-After that, the owner pays an annual municipal property tax of 0.3 to 0.8%.
+After that, the owner pays an annual municipal property tax of 0.3 to 0,8%.

-What is the difference between the D7 visa and Golden Visa?
+• What is the difference between the D7 visa and Golden Visa?

-The D7 visa applicants don’t need to meet the investment requirements; they only need to buy or rent a property and prove sufficient income to live in Portugal.
+The D7 visa applicants don’t need to meet the investment requirements; they only need to buy or rent a property and prove sufficient passive income to live in Portugal.

-The Golden Visa applicants buy real estate, investment fund units or choose another investment option with a fixed amount.
-The cost of real estate under the program is at least €280,000.
+The Golden Visa applicants buy real businesses, investment fund units or choose another investment option with a fixed amount.
+The minimum investment under the program is €250,000.

-How to get a residence permit after the D7 visa?
+• How to get a residence permit after the D7 visa?

 Within four months after getting a D7 visa, the holder must enter Portugal and apply for a residence permit.
 The Portuguese Migration Service, the SEF, accepts applications for residence.